blue-heron/blue_heron/README.md

 Our goals here are to make a one-stop BLE library with support for the
 following:

+- [x] BLE peripheral and GATT server support (Peripheral role)
+- [x] Support BLE beacons (Broadcaster role)
-* Scan for and connect to BLE peripheral devices (BlueHeron takes on the central role like a smartphone)
+- [ ] Scan for and connect to BLE peripheral devices (Central role)
-* GATT client support
+- [ ] GATT client support
-* Work with USB and UART-based Bluetooth modules
-* Support BLE beacons
-* BLE peripheral and GATT server support

-The current focus is on filling out the central role.
+The current focus is on filling out the peripheral role.
 The API is quite unstable at the moment, but we're aiming for a high level API so that most users don't need to become Bluetooth experts.
 Currently, the raw API is helping us learn and iron out quirks quickly.
 See [Rationale](#Rationale) for more about why we're